 This is a Tour of Exploration!
-The Spring in the Southern Great Bear Photo Op Photo Tour 2020 is a true tour of photographic exploration.
+The Spring in the Southern Great Bear Photo Op Photo Tour 2022 is a true tour of photographic exploration.
 We'll explore the inlets, bays and old-growth forest of the spectacular mid-coast of British Columbia.
 We'll walk trails, explore creeks, and search for the unique mix of subject matter that only the Great Bear Rainforest can provide - Grizzly Bears, Black Bears, coastal Gray Wolves, Sea Otters, Humpback Whales, many bird species, landscapes, and more.

 This is a multi-faceted trip, focusing not only on the bears, but on all the inhabitants of the Great Bear Rainforest - and the entire ecosystem in which they thrive.
 While the bears are an integral part of this trip, we will be approaching this trip with an attitude of finding and capturing any form of natural beauty and natural art we can find.
 This may include many species of wildlife and birds, intertidal scenes, landscapes, seascapes, and more!
-If your sole goal is to photograph bears (to the exclusion of other subject matter you will be presented with), this may not be the trip for you.
+If your sole goal is to photograph bears, this may not be the trip for you.

-An Exciting New Twist for 2020!
-In 2020 we're tweaking our intended route to overlap some of our highly successful 2019 "Summer in the Southern Great Bear" photo tour where we had excellent encounters and photo ops with both Black Bears and coastal Gray Wolves.
+Two Exciting New Twists for 2022!
+In 2022 we're tweaking our intended route to overlap some of our highly successful 2019 "Summer in the Southern Great Bear" photo tour where we had excellent encounters and photo ops with both Black Bears and coastal Gray Wolves.
 Of course we can not guarantee we'll see coastal Gray Wolves on this trip, but we're doing all we can to maximize our chances of finding and photographing them!
+And, we've added one extra day to the trip, giving us more route options and more time in the field!

-The Photography Brad Hill
+The Photography of Brad Hill